 The Challenge

-To bridge this knowledge gap, we launched a targeted training initiative within the existing New Hire Onboarding program, focused on educating employees about Financial Markets.
+To bridge this knowledge gap, I launched a targeted training program focused on educating these employees about the Financial Markets.

 Key Considerations